arojoMRI/MRI-Timesheet/Vacation/Vacation_tracker.md

 <b>Log In:</b> <br/>Visit the login page of the Vacation Tracker application and enter your credentials to log in.

-Dashboard: After logging in, you will be directed to the dashboard, where you can view your vacation and time-off balances, as well as access various features of the Vacation Tracker.
+<b>Dashboard:</b> <br/>After logging in, you will be directed to the dashboard, where you can view your vacation and time-off balances, as well as access various features of the Vacation Tracker.

 ![Vacation landing page](img/landing.JPG)